UCL/PopChat-BE/README.md

 ### Endpoints Documentation

 Documentation about the endpoints is automatically generated with Swagger.
-It can be accessed in the `/swagger-ui.html`, e.g. http://localhost:8080/swagger-ui.html.
+It can be accessed at `/swagger-ui.html`, e.g. http://localhost:8080/swagger-ui.html.
 The raw Swagger config data can be accessed at `/v2/api-docs`.